mitchellh/radar/docs/user_guide.md

   JSON and pretty print it if you wish it to be easily human readable.
 There are [services](http://jsonformatter.curiousconcept.com/) out there to do this.

+For complete documentation on this reporter, please see the actual {Radar::Reporter::FileReporter}
+page.

 ### Custom Reporters

 It is very easy to write custom reporters.
 A reporter is simply a class which